alni/digital-signage-samples/gapps-script/pollenvarsling/README.md

 Parse Pollen Alert emails from NAAF (The Norwegian Asthma and Allergy Association) and add the alert to the Google Calendar.

+The project uses Google Apps Script together with the Gmail and the Google Calendar services.

+* Reads emails with a specific label
+* Adds the extracted from the latest email to a calendar with a specific name

 ## How to use ##

 ### Setting up Email Pollen Alerts from NAAF ###